AI, progress & app workflow

 The short version

-"Why weekly progress notes needs human judgment in the loop" is a planning question, not an appearance promise.
-For weekly progress notes needs human in the loop, the reader wants to compare app features without being pulled into hype in a week where reminders have started to feel like pressure.
-For weekly progress notes needs human in the loop, Orena can help with private progress notes.
-For weekly progress notes needs human in the loop, it should not frame a short routine as a quick transformation.
-Use weekly progress notes needs human in the loop to choose one low-pressure action; the guide carries the workflow.
+"Human judgment: weekly progress notes" is a planning question, not an appearance promise.
+For human judgment: weekly progress notes, the reader wants to compare app features without being pulled into hype in a week where reminders have started to feel like pressure.
+For human judgment: weekly progress notes, Orena can help with private progress notes.
+For human judgment: weekly progress notes, it should not frame a short routine as a quick transformation.
+Use human judgment: weekly progress notes to choose one low-pressure action; the guide carries the workflow.

 Editorial guide